saugat23/portofolio-site-react/README.md

-**Built With
+# My Personal Portfolio

-My personal portfolio which features some of my github projects as well as my resume and technical skills.**
+Welcome to my personal portfolio!
+Here you'll find a showcase of my GitHub projects, along with my resume and technical skills.

+## Built With

-This project was built using these technologies.
+This project was developed using the following technologies:

 - React.js
 - Node.js
-- Express.js
 - CSS3
+- Tailwind
 - VsCode
-- Vercel

-###Features
-**📖 Multi-Page Layout**
+### Features 📖

+- **Multi-Page Layout**: Explore different sections seamlessly.
-**🎨 Styled with Tailwind and Css with easy to customize colors**
+- **🎨 Customizable Styling**: Styled with Tailwind and CSS, making it easy to adjust colors and aesthetics.

-**📱 Fully Responsive**

-**Getting Started**
+- **📱 Fully Responsive**: Enjoy a consistent experience across all devices.

+## Getting Started

+To get a copy of this project up and running on your local machine, follow these simple steps:

+### Prerequisites

-Clone down this repository.
-You will need node.js and git installed globally on your machine.
+Ensure you have Node.js and Git installed globally on your machine.

-**🛠 Installation and Setup Instructions**
+### Installation and Setup Instructions

+1. Clone this repository.
-Installation:  `npm install`
+2. Install dependencies: `npm install`

-**In the project directory, you can run:** `npm run dev`
+3. Start the development server: `npm run dev`

-Runs the app in the development mode.
-Open http://localhost:5173 to view it in the browser.
-The page will reload if you make edits.
+4. Open http://localhost:5173 in your browser to view the app.
+It will automatically reload when you make edits.

-Usage Instructions
+## Usage Instructions

-Open the project folder and Navigate to /src/components/.
-You will find all the components used and you can edit your information accordingly.
+Navigate to `/src/components/` in the project folder to find all the components used.
+Customize your information accordingly to personalize your portfolio.

+Feel free to explore and make this portfolio your own! 🚀